Jesse Boone

-Jesse Rostenbach Boone (born January 28, 1982) is a former American football center who played for the Oakland Raiders, Cincinnati Bengals, the Rhein Fire of the NFLE, Utah Blaze, and the Las Vegas Locomotives of the UFL.
+Jesse Rostenbach Boone (born January 28, 1982) is an American former professional football center who played during the off-season and on the practice squad for the Oakland Raiders, Cincinnati Bengals, the Rhein Fire of the NFLE, Utah Blaze, and the Las Vegas Locomotives of the UFL.
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2006.
 He played college football at Utah.
 After his football career, he is now a company owner and CEO of Redzone Real Estate.

-Early years
+Early life

 Boone attended Millard High School where he was a two-year starter on offense and defense.
 He was also a team captain.
 He helped lead his team to the regional championship in both 1998 and 1999.
 He lettered three years in football and once in basketball and wrestling.
 He was a member of the National Honor Society his last three years at Millard.
 He was on the honor roll all four years.
 He was also the student body vice president as a sophomore and the student body secretary as senior.
 He was also a First-team All-State and All-Region selection.